 In the same way, though it’s a chore, you can make vacuuming a lot easier on yourself by using the right tool for the job your doing.
-Here’s a quick rundown on the different floor tools and their (proper) uses to give you some help choosing a vacuum cleaner floor brush:
+Here’s a quick rundown on the different vacuum floor tools and their (proper) uses to give you some help choosing a vacuum cleaner floor brush:

 Hard Floor Brush

 This is a flat suction-only brush with small wheels and bristles around the base.
 Bristles may be made of nylon, but the best quality brushes use horse hair or boar’s hair, which actually dust and polish the floor while you’re vacuuming.
 Hard floor brushes do a much better job cleaning wood and tile than any upright or power nozzle can.

 Use this tool if you have: Wood, tile, or laminate flooring.